DynamicsShop/SD-Document-Sender/SD-Document-Sender-Release-Notes.md

 #### Enhancements

+- AppSource App - The functionality to select an Email Body Layout on a Job was reinstated.
+This allows users to use the Email Body Layout in place of the SD Document Sender Template when generating the Email Subject and Body for the Draft.

 - AppSource App - A link to the user guide on the DynamicsShop page was added to the About page and to the Manage Subscriptions page.

-- AppSource App - The functionality to select an Email Body Layout on a Job, which allows you to use the Email Body Layout in place of the SD Document Sender Template when generating the Email Subject and Body for the Draft, was reinstated.

 ### 14.1.3